Alice and Bob on $\Bbb X$: reversal, coupling, renewal: Proof of Theorem ( )

 We may occasionally use real numbers in the following where integers are expected.
 The term $\PP(T_{m-2s-1}=s -1)$ in \eqref{eq:11n} is a maximum when $m-2s-1=2(s-1)$, which is to say that $s=\frac14 (m+1)$.
 Let $\gamma\in(\frac12,\frac23)$.
 We may restrict the summation in \eqref{eq:11n} to values of $s$ satisfying $\vert s-\frac14 m\vert < m^\gamma$.
 To see this, note that

-which tends to $0$ as $m\to\oo$ by the moderate-deviation theorem of Cram\'er \cite{Cram} (or, for a more modern treatment, see Feller \cite[p.\ 549]{F2}).
-We have used the fact that $T_k$ is stochastically increasing in $k$.
+which tends to $0$ as $m\to\oo$ by the moderate-deviation theorem of Cram\'er \cite{Cram} (or, for a more modern treatment, see Feller \cite[p.\ 549]{F2}\footnote{Feller's theorem may be stated as follows.
+Let $(Z_i)$ be a sequence of independent identically distributed random variables with zero mean and unit variance, and with finite moment generating function in some neighborhood of $0$, and write $S_n=Z_1+Z_2+\cdot+ Z_n$.
+The central limit theorem states that, for $x\in\RR$, $\PP(S_n>x\sqrt n)/[1-\Phi(x)] \to 1$ as $n\to \oo$, where $\Phi$ denotes the standard Gaussian distribution function.
+The same limit is valid as $x,n\to\oo$ in such a way that $x=\o(n^{1/6})$.}).
+We have used the fact that $T_k$ is stochastically increasing in $k$ in that, for $t\ge 0$, $\PP(T_k > t)$ is non-decreasing in $k$.
 A similar argument applies for $s\le \frac14 m - m^\gamma$.

 Suppose $\vert s - \frac14 m\vert < m^\gamma$.
 By \cite[Thm 1.2]{SW}, there is an absolute constant $C$ such that

 It follows that

 deviates from